Olympics-NZ weightlifter Hubbard to become first transgender athlete to compete at Games | Sports-Games

 Olympics-NZ weightlifter Hubbard to become first transgender athlete to compete at Games

-Hubbard will compete in the super-heavyweight 87-kg category, her selection made possible by updated qualifying requirements.
+Hubbard will compete in the super-heavyweight 87+kg category, her selection made possible by an update to qualifying requirements in May.
 The 43-year-old, who will be the oldest lifter at the Games, had competed in men's weightlifting competitions before transitioning in 2013.

+"I am grateful and humbled by the kindness and support that has been given to me by so many New Zealanders," Hubbard said in a statement issued by the New Zealand Olympic Committee (NZOC) on Monday.
+NZOC chief Kereyn Smith said it was an "historic moment in sport and for the New Zealand team."

+"She is our first Olympian who has transitioned from male to female," she told reporters.
+"We do know that there are many questions about fairness of transgender athletes competing in the Olympic Games but I would like to take this opportunity to remind us all that Laurel has met all of the required criteria."

 Weightlifting has been at the centre of the debate over the fairness of transgender athletes competing against women, and Hubbard's presence in Tokyo could prove divisive.
-Save Women’s Sport Australasia, an advocacy group for women athletes, criticised Hubbard's selection.

-"It is flawed policy from the IOC that has allowed the selection of a 43-year-old biological male who identifies as a woman to compete in the female category," the group said in a statement.
+Advocacy group Save Women's Sport Australasia said Hubbard's selection was allowed by "flawed policy from the IOC".

+"Males do have a performance advantage that is based on their biological sex," the group's co-founder Katherine Deves told Reuters TV.
+"They outperform us on every single metric - speed, stamina, strength.
+Picking testosterone is a red herring ...
+We are forgetting about the anatomy, the fast, rich muscle, the bigger organs."

+The IOC has consistently said it is committed to inclusion but the organisation is also reviewing its guidelines to take into account the "perceived tension between fairness/safety and inclusion/non-discrimination".
 Hubbard's gold medal wins at the 2019 Pacific Games in Samoa, where she topped the podium ahead of Samoa's Commonwealth Games champion Feagaiga Stowers, triggered outrage in the host nation.

 Samoa's weightlifting boss said Hubbard's selection for Tokyo would be like letting athletes "dope" and feared it could cost the small Pacific nation a medal.
 Belgian weightlifter Anna Vanbellinghen said last month allowing Hubbard to compete at Tokyo was unfair for women and "like a bad joke".

+Former New Zealand weightlifter Tracey Lambrechs said she had to make way in the super-heavyweight category at the Commonwealth Games for Hubbard.
+"When I was told to drop the category because Laurel was obviously going to be their number one super, it was heartbreaking, like super soul-destroying," the Olympian told TVNZ.

+"And it's unfortunate that some female, somewhere is like, 'Well I'm going to miss out on going to the Olympics, on achieving my dream, representing my country because a transgendered athlete is able to compete."
+Hubbard, who injured herself during competition at the Commonwealth Games and thought her career was over, thanked New Zealanders.

-"When I broke my arm at the Commonwealth Games three years ago, I was advised that my sporting career had likely reached its end," said Hubbard on Monday, thanking New Zealanders.
-"But your support, your encouragement, and your aroha (love)carried me through the darkness."
+"Your support, your encouragement, and your aroha (love)carried me through the darkness," she said.

-Olympic Weightlifting New Zealand President Richie Patterson said Hubbard had "grit and perseverance" to return from injury and rebuild her confidence.
-"We look forward to supporting her in her final preparations towards Tokyo," he said.

 Another transgender athlete, BMX rider Chelsea Wolfe, will travel to Tokyo as part of the United States team, but is named as an alternate and not assured of competing.
-Canadian women's soccer player Quinn, who came out as transgender last year and uses only one name, is also a chance to be selected for the Olympics, five years after winning bronze with the women's team at the 2016 Rio Games.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)